RGB234/book_api/README.md

 client : booksearch (flutter) , server : book_api (https://github.com/RGB234/book_api) (express.js)

 The server is implemented through the 'main.js' file
 and just imitates a server by sending and receiving requests to Naver Open API.
+(MOCK SERVER)